microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/README.md

 ### Session Description
-This hands-on workshop will introduce participants to the fundamentals of [automated AI red teaming](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/ai-red-teaming-agent) of generative AI systems for safety and security risks using Azure AI Foundry.
+This hands-on workshop will introduce participants to the fundamentals of [automated AI red teaming](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/ai-red-teaming-agent) of generative AI systems for safety and security risks using Microsoft Foundry.
 Attendees will learn how to apply automated attack techniques to identify safety issues and security vulnerabilities across multiple risk dimensions before deployment.
 Participants will engage in hands-on walkthroughs and guided exercises to apply these concepts in realistic development scenarios.

 ### 🧠 Learning Outcomes